piger/qstode/README.md

 ## Author(s)

-QStode is written and maintened by Daniel Kertesz <daniel@spatof.org>.
+QStode is written and maintained by Daniel Kertesz <daniel@spatof.org>.

 ## License